kevinmartinjos/varnam-docs/guide_getting_started.md

 However, we need the .vst file somewhere else if varnam can use it.
 Type in `sudo make install` again and this will send the .vst file to where it belongs.

+To see if you've done everything right, we will try out the varnam command line tool.
+Type `varnamc -s ml -t varnam` to transliterate 'varnam' to the equivalent in malayalam.
+Do not forget to replace 'ml' with the language of your choice.

+If you had compiled varnam with `-DBUILD_TESTS=true`, then you can run the unit tests to see if everything has been set up correctly. `cd` to the /tests directory and run the tests with `./runtests`.

 That's it!
 You've successfully configured libvarnam.
 Now we move onto more exciting parts.

 ######[Next][input tools]